Randall T. Peterson, PhD

 Gabriel Bosse, PhD

 Gabriel joined the lab in 2015 after receiving his PhD in Molecular and Cellular Biology from l’Université Laval.
-Gabriel is interested in using zebrafish to study complex brain disorder.
+Gabriel is interested in using zebrafish to study complex brain disorders.

 Yijie joined the lab in 2016 after receiving his PhD in Cell and Developmental Biology from the University of Illinois at Urbana-Champaign.
 Yijie is interested in using chemical biology to study the development of zebrafish social behavior.